 Comment automation enables read-level users (users who don't have write permissions in a repo) to perform a write-level action, by assigning the appropriate label to a pull request.
 If you are working in a repository where comment automation has been implemented, use the hashtag comments listed in the following table to assign labels, change labels, or close a pull request.
 Microsoft employees will also be notified via e-mail for review and sign-off of public repository PRs, whenever changes are proposed to articles for which you are the author.

 |Hashtag comment||What it does||Repo availability|

-|#sign-off||When the author of an article types the #sign-off comment in the comment stream, the ready-to-merge label is assigned.||Public and private|
+|#sign-off||When the author of an article types the #sign-off comment in the comment stream, the ready-to-merge label is assigned.
+This label lets the reviewers in the repo know when a pull request is ready for review/merge.||Public and private|

-|#sign-off||If a contributor who is NOT the listed author tries to sign off on a public pull request using the #sign-off comment, a message is written to the pull request indicating the label can be assigned only by the author.||Public|
+|#sign-off||If a contributor who is not the listed author tries to sign off on a public pull request by using the #sign-off comment, a message is written to the pull request indicating that only the author can assign the label.||Public|

-|#hold-off||If you type #hold-off in a pull request comment, it removes the ready-to-merge label- in case you change your mind or make a mistake.
+|#hold-off||Authors can type #hold-off in a PR comment to remove the ready-to-merge label--in case they change their mind or make a mistake.
 In the private repo, this assigns the do-not-merge label.||Public and private|

-|#please-close||Authors can type the #please-close comment in the comment stream of a pull request to close it if you decide not to have the changes merged.||Public|
+|#please-close||Authors can type #please-close in the comment stream to close the pull request if they decide not to have the changes merged.||Public|

 See Pull request best practices for additional information on the pull request process.

-Continue to the Writing essentials section to learn more about topics such as Markdown and Markdown extensions syntax, and more.
+Continue to the "Writing essentials" articles to learn more about Markdown, Markdown extensions syntax, and more.